blahberi/Yandi-Parazi/README.md

 ```
 In the example above, the service type is `IFoo`, and the implementation is `Foo`.
 Notice how `Foo` depends on a service with type `IBar`.

-## Creation Strategies
+## Lifetime Strategies
-**Creation Strategies** define how instances of a service should be created when requested.
-Cornflakes comes with a couple of built-in creation strategies.
+**Lifetime Strategies** define how instances of a service should be created when requested.
+Cornflakes comes with a couple of built-in lifetime strategies.

 ### Transient
 Creates a new instance of the service implementation every time it is requested.